-October is National Disability Employment Awareness Month (NDEAM).
+October is National Disability Employment Awareness Month.
 This dedication is to commemorate the many and varied contributions of people with disabilities to America’s workplaces and economy.
 Even though traditionally people with disabilities have been among the most under-counted populations, according to the 2020 U.S. census data, approximately one in five people in the workforce have a disability of some kind.
+Here are some tips for interviewing people with disabilities.

-Odds are that during the hiring process, one is likely to encounter an applicant who has a disability.
+Odds are that during the hiring process, you are likely to encounter an applicant who has a disability.
 The responsibility is on the employer to be prepared to provide the necessary accommodations and conduct the interview in an appropriate manner.
-Unconscious bias and misguided assumptions can often be present when communicating with people who have a disability, particularly in a job interview situation.
+Unconscious bias and misguided assumptions can be present, particularly in a job interview situation.

-Here are some things people with disabilities have said that they would like people to keep in mind when interviewing someone with a disability.
+People with disabilities have said the following are things they would like people to keep in mind when interviewing someone with a disability.

 In general: